hairen/hairen.github.io/AWS_CSAA/README.md

 + Amazon S3 offers **eventual consistency for overwrite PUTS and DELETES** in all regions.
 + Amazon EFS provides the open-after-close consistency semantics that applications expect from NFS.
 + DynamoDb supports eventually consisten and strongly consistent reads.
++ Amazon DynamoDB global tables provide a fully managed solution for deploying a multi-region, multi-master database, without having to build and maintain your own replication solution.

 ### <span style="color:blue"> Amazon S3 Data Consistency Model </span>
 + Cross-region replication is a bucket-level configuartion that enables automatic, asychronous copyting of objects acrocss buckets in different AWS Regions.